 - Provide an opportunity for First Nations people to become classroom teachers and provide an educational experience which will give individuals more freedom to specialize in specific areas.

-- Increase the number of First Nations teachers in Saskatchewan and other parts of Canada who will meet the social and cultural needs of the Aboriginal community, as well as contribute to school systems where Aboriginal and non-Aboriginal children make up the student population.
+- Increase the number of First Nations teachers in Saskatchewan and other parts of Canada who will meet the social and cultural needs of the Indigenous community, as well as contribute to school systems where Indigenous and non-Indigenous children make up the student population.

 - Give First Nations adult students the opportunity to develop the necessary academic skills to be successful in completing all requirements for the Bachelor of Education degree and a Professional "A" certificate.

 - Prepare students to function effectively in a cross-cultural setting and overcome any barriers that might hinder this process.

 - Reinforce cultural awareness and identity so the teacher will encourage students to appreciate their heritage.

 - Provide ITEP interns with the opportunity to complete their extended practicum in First Nations schools.

 - Inspire students to be role models so that other First Nations students will realize their potential and recognize the contributions they can make to their community and society at large.